scriptingislife/becksteadn.github.io/_posts/2022-04-05-Cognito-AWS-SAM.md

 [Resource Documentation](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-resource-api.html)

 AWS SAM creates an API Gateway resource implicitly.
-We can specify it ourselves to have more control and add the Cognito properties.
+We can specify it ourselves to have more control.
 The `Auth` section sets the User Pool as an authorizer which can then be added to specific functions.

 ```yaml
 AppApi: